Shippable/docs/sources/platform/tutorial/server/install-bbs.md

 # Bitbucket Server integration

-Bitbucket Server integration is supported with Shippable Server SE and EE editions.
-To build repositories hosted on Bitbucket Server with Shippable Server, you will need to sign into Shippable with your Bitbucket Server account.
+Integration with Atlassian Stash 3.x, and BitBucket Server 4.x up to 5.2.2 is supported with Shippable Server SE and EE editions.
+To build repositories hosted on Bitbucket Server with Shippable Server, you will need to sign into Shippable with your Bitbucket
+Server account.

 Steps to configure Bitbucket Server integration -